-Community Service Internship
+Community Service Internship - Logistics

 All Global Studies majors must complete a supervised 135 hour community service internship (or volunteer program).
 Students are encouraged to do it abroad, either during a study abroad experience or over a summer.
 Students may also do a local internship.